Living in the UK

 All of it will be part of the experience.
 Lots of things will seem new and strange, but others will feel very similar to home.

-The following information is given as a starting point but don’t forget that the International Student Advice Centre is here to help with any issues that you may want to discuss further.
+The following information is given as a starting point but don’t forget that Student Immigration Advice and Compliance is here to help with any issues that you may want to discuss further.

 - Move into your accommodation

 - Open a bank account - ‘UK Money Explained'

 - Register with a doctor - ‘International Students Health and Wellbeing'

 - Attend all the Information, Welcome and social events during University Induction Week.

 - Call home- let your family know you have arrived safely.

 Many students settle into their new environment easily, although people can take different lengths of time to adjust to life in a new country.
 Sometimes being in a different country can affect you in unexpected ways.

 You may feel a little excited and worried at the same time about living in a country far away from home.
 Things may be very different to all that was familiar.
 It is very important for you to know that these feelings are completely normal.
 You may have some disappointments, you may have some worries and doubts about coping and fitting in.
 Sometimes these feelings can make you tired and you wonder if you should go home!